Articles & Guides

 What tasks go beyond typical nanny duties?

-Technically speaking, anything unrelated to the kids doesn’t fall under the umbrella of typical nanny duties.
+Technically speaking, anything unrelated to the kids doesn’t fall under the umbrella of typical nanny responsibilities.
 But like Schroeder said, every job (and nanny) is different — so what feels like something that’s out of the scope for one caregiver may not for the other.

 “You will never see me scrub a toilet, and I ensure during the interview process that my potential employers have cleaners for heavy cleaning,” Schroeder says.
 “Other nannies don’t mind some cleaning.
 I, on the other hand, don’t mind cooking dinner for the entire family, doing the entire family’s laundry and all the shopping.
 Ultimately, it all comes down to preference and compensation.”